 The mainstay of accommodation in the Interior is the network of huts, or sæluhús, run by Iceland’s hiking associations.
 The better ones have self-catering facilities and running water, though all sleeping space is in dorms and you’ll need to bring your own sleeping bag.
-The huts are very busy during summer, and it’s essential to book in advance; see accounts for contact details.
+The huts are very busy during summer, and it’s essential to book in advance.
 If you’re camping, you need a high-quality tent with enough pegs to anchor it down in the ferocious winds that can howl uninterrupted across the Interior.

 Of all the various tracks, only two routes across the Interior actually traverse the whole way between north and south Iceland.
 The most dramatically barren of these is Sprengisandur (Route F26), which crosses between the Hekla area in the south and Lake Mývatn in the north.
 The alternative is Kjölur (Route 35), from Gullfoss to near Blönduós, which has less dramatic scenery but is the only route on which you might be able to use normal cars.